4 Way Stop Sign

 First, it's important to come to a complete stop whether there are other cars at the intersection or just you.
 Whichever car arrives first obviously gets to go through the intersection first and so on.
 If you’re the last person to arrive you’ll have to wait for the other three cars to proceed and just wait your turn.

 If there are two or three cars that arrive at the same time at the 4 way stop, the car furthest to the right always has the right of way.
 Not all drivers, as you can imagine, obey this rule so it’s always a good idea to wait a few seconds before proceeding through the intersection to avoid an accident.

-To make things even more confusing, what happens when there’s no stop signs at a through street?
-Gerber gives this example of a situation he came across the other morning at a north/south though street with no stop signs.
+To make things even more confusing, what happens when there are no stop signs at a through street?
+Gerber gives this example of a situation he came across the other morning at a north/south through street with no stop signs.